Thank you for your response

-The image below helps identify the correct format of a GSTIN-
+The image below helps identify the correct format of a GSTIN:

 A GSTIN is a 15 digit unique code assigned to each taxpayer, which is PAN-based and allocated state-wise.
 If there is any change in the structure of this number, it can be easily identified as a fake number.
-However, just because a GSTIN mentioned on an invoice is in the correct format as explained above, this does not mean that the GSTIN is valid or belongs to the enterprise issuing the invoice.
+However, just because a GSTIN is mentioned in the correct format does not mean that the GSTIN is valid or belongs to the enterprise issuing the invoice.

-If a customer finds something suspicious with an invoice, he can follow the steps below to check if the GSTIN mentioned on the invoice is correct:
+Also, one can follow the steps below on the GST portal to check if the GSTIN mentioned on the invoice is correct:

 Step 1: Go to https://www.gst.gov.in and click on ‘Search Taxpayer’ and ‘Search by GSTIN/UIN’

-After checking the genuineness of the GST Invoice and the GSTIN, a customer needs to check the correctness of the GST rate that has been charged.
-This can be done by visiting the GST rate chart on the CBIC portal.You can also search either by HSN code or by product name using ClearTax’s “HSN Code List & GST Rate Finder”.
+After verifying the genuineness of the GSTIN, a customer needs to check the correctness of the GST rate charged.
+The customer can verify the GST rate by visiting the GST rate chart on the CBIC portal.You can also search either by HSN code or by product name using ClearTax’s “HSN Code List & GST Rate Finder”.

-Note: If you are searching by product name, then ensure that it falls under the correct HSN code, as several products with the same name could have different HSN codes, based on their description, and hence have multiple tax rates.
+Note: If you are searching by product name, ensure that it falls under the correct HSN code, as several products with the same name could have different HSN codes, based on their description, and hence have multiple tax rates.